Walter Polovchak

-Walter Polovchak (born 3 October 1967) is a Ukrainian-American man who, as a child, became the center of the legal case Polovchak v.
+Walter Polovchak (Володимир Половчак; born 3 October 1967) is a Ukrainian-American man who, as a child, became the center of the legal case Polovchak v.
 Meese after he refused, at 12, to leave the United States to return to Ukraine, then part of the USSR, with his parents.

 Background

-The Polovchak family consisted of parents Michael and Anna and their three children, who came to the United States from Soviet Ukraine in January 1980 and settled in Chicago.
-Later that year, the parents decided to move back to the USSR, but the two elder children, Nataly, 17, and Walter, 12, disagreed.
+The Polovchak family consisted of parents Michael, a bus driver, and Anna, a confectionery factory employee, and their three children.
+They came to the United States from the city of Sambir, Soviet Ukraine in January 1980 on the invitation of Michael's sister, who had moved to the United States via Germany after World War II.
+The family settled in Chicago, where both parents found employment as cleaners, and Walter started attending a local school.
+Later that year, the parents decided to move back to the USSR, but Walter and his elder sister, Nataly, aged 17, disagreed.
 On July 13, 1980, both left their parents' Chicago home to stay with a cousin in the same city.
 The parents sought the assistance of the police to get their children back, but upon the advice of the US Immigration and Naturalization Service (INS) and of the US State Department, the police decided not to return the children to their parents but instead to start custody proceedings in an Illinois court.